timmcginley/41936/Tools/LCArules.md

 | MAT | | | | |
 | PM/ICT | | | | |

-This table should be provided for Version 2 as the main carbon responsibility overview.
-A simplified version may also be provided for Version 1 if useful for comparison.
+This table should be provided for both Verion 1 and Version 2 as the main carbon responsibility overview.

 ---

-## Version 1: Cross-group Comparison LCA / LCA Light
+## Version 1: Cross-group Comparison LCA / LCA Lite

 *Simplified renovation LCA for comparability*